Psychological Healing

 So, what’s wrong with the picture?
 People who protest the Faith, rather than live it with absolute certainty, are wrong.
 What a sad picture it is, for it’s seen everywhere in the world today.

-Take heart then: the true Church, the Church against which even the gates of the netherworld shall not prevail, the Church that, in her absolute purity, has always been “outside the picture,” is praying for you, and for all.
+But take heart, because the true Church, the Church against which even the gates of the netherworld shall not prevail, the Church that, in her absolute purity, has always been “outside the picture,” is praying for you, and for all.
 You can be absolutely certain of that.

 Back to the list of questions